LeslyA08/Game-Project/README.md

 Rules:

-Press new word button to start the game.
+Press Start button to start the game.
 Press the see word button if you cannot get the word.
 Press restart to restart the game.